 Step-By-Step: How to Clean Your Solar Pool Cover

-Cleaning a solar pool cover is a straightforward process, so don’t feel overwhelmed.
-Simply gather all of the supplies you’ll need, and let’s get started!
+Cleaning a solar pool cover is straightforward, so don’t feel overwhelmed.
+Simply gather all the supplies you’ll need, and let’s begin!

 - Dish soap